 Low Catch Rates

-- Change the Lure: Experiment with different types or colors of trapper lures.
+- Change the Lure: Try different types or colors of trapper lures to see what works best.

 Equipment Malfunction

-Ensure your fishing gear is in good condition.
+Ensure your gear is functioning properly.
 Common issues include:

-- Reel Problems: Clean and lubricate your reel or replace lines regularly.
+- Reel Problems: Regularly clean and lubricate your reel and line.

-- Rod Issues: Inspect for cracks or breaks, and replace if necessary.
+- Rod Issues: Check for cracks or breaks; replace if necessary.

 Environmental Factors